adamfriswell/TrueLayerBackendEngineerChallenge/readme.md

 ## To run:
 * Install the [dotnet sdk](https://dotnet.microsoft.com/en-us/download)
+    * The project targets the .net6.0 framework so the current latest version (v6.0.202 at time of writting) is needed
+* Download the project from [GitHub](https://github.com/adamfriswell/TrueLayerBackendEngineerChallenge)
+* Open the command line/terminal and change directory into the TrueLayerBackendEngineerChallenge folder
-* Serve the site by running `dotnet run` in the terminal
+* Serve the site by running `dotnet run`
+* You'll be reached by a 404 error and may have to click "Proceed to localhost (unsafe)"
 * Can call API 2 ways
     * Navigate to /swagger endpoint to see the Swagger generated UI, then can use the "Try it out" button to add a pokemonName
     * Append "/pokemon/{pokemonName}" to the localhost URL (https://localhost:5001/)